Aryan-Bajaj/DataDoctor/README.md

 14. [`treat_inconsistent_variable_names()`](https://github.com/Aryan-Bajaj/DataDoctor/tree/main#--treatment-of-inconsistent-variable-names): treats inconsistent variable names in the loaded data by replacing non-word characters with underscores and converting them to lowercase.
 15. [`treat_inconsistent_capitalization_or_punctuation()`](https://github.com/Aryan-Bajaj/DataDoctor/tree/main#--treatment-of-inconsistent-capitalization-or-punctuation): treats inconsistent capitalization or punctuation in column names within the loaded dataset by replacing non-word characters with underscores and converting them to lowercase.
 16. [`treat_spelling_or_typographical_errors()`](https://github.com/Aryan-Bajaj/DataDoctor/tree/main#--treatment-of-spelling-or-typographical-errors): treats spelling or typographical errors in string columns of the loaded data by replacing incorrect or misspelled values with the most similar valid value from a given set of valid names.
+17. [`generate_report()`](https://github.com/Aryan-Bajaj/DataDoctor/tree/main#generate-a-report): It generates a report that provides information about the data treatment steps performed on the loaded data.
+It gives an overview of the issues addressed and the changes made to the data.

 Each method has its own advantages and benefits in improving data quality and consistency.
 The `DataDoctor` class offers a comprehensive toolkit for data treatment and cleaning.